ole1986/a3-exile-scratchie/README.md

 ## Configure Scratchie

-You can find the configuration (including explanation) in `source\scratchie_server\config.cpp`.
+You can configure several settings for the Scratchies mod in the configuration file `source\scratchie_server\config.cpp`.
+To name a few

-This configuration file can be customized and must be repacked into the `build\@ScratchieServer\addons\scratchie_server.pbo`
+* Setup the `Interval` on how often player can win
+* Customize the `Price` how much a scratchie cost
+* Define what prizes a player can win through the `PrizeType[]` setting (vehicle, poptab or weapon)
+* and much more...

+All changes made in this files requires to repack the scratchie_server.pbo and upload to the server.
-To repack the pbo file, please use the following ArmaDev extension command from vscode: `Arma 3: Build`
+You can use the ArmaDev extension from vscode with the command `Arma 3: Build` to repack it.

 ## Patch mission file